Aim Higher with a Master of Education Degree at Northern Vermont University

 - Educational technology — Training to prepare instructional designers (librarians, curriculum specialists, and others) for all education levels and prepare personnel development specialists for business.
 Some online and hybrid courses

-- Elementary or secondary education — To pursue initial licensure at the graduate level, you must be a liberal studies major or the equivalent with a B average in related courses.
+- Elementary education — To pursue initial licensure at the graduate level, you must be a liberal studies major or the equivalent with a B average in related courses.
 Additional training opportunities available through an agreement with the Vermont Higher Education Collaborative (VT-HEC)

 - Special education — Focus areas include a broad exploration of the field or in-depth study of learning disabilities, behavior management, assessment, or other topics.